Ralph Sampson: Sacramento Kings (1989–1991)

 Sampson averaged 6.4 points and 5.0 rebounds with Golden State in 1988–89 and was traded during the offseason to the Sacramento Kings for Jim Petersen.
 Sampson's injury issues continued in Sacramento as he totaled just 51 games in two seasons, averaging 4.2 and 3.0 points, respectively, in 1989–90 and 1990–91.

 Washington Bullets (1991–1992)

 Released by the Kings, Sampson played a 10-game stint with the Washington Bullets in 1991–92 before being waived.
 He played 456 games in nine NBA seasons, which was 61.8% of the regular season games scheduled during his tenure.

 Unicaja Ronda (1992)

 Sampson played eight games for Unicaja Ronda of the Spanish League during the 1991–92 season.

 Rockford Lightning (1994–1995)

-Sampson also would play for the Rockford Lightning in the Continental Basketball Association during the 1994–95 season before ultimately retiring for good.
+Sampson also would play for the Rockford Lightning in the Continental Basketball Association during the 1994–95 season before he ultimately retired.